Disney XD (United Kingdom and Ireland): Disney XD HD

 Disney XD HD, a high-definition simulcast of Disney XD, launched on Sky channel 633 on 18 October 2010 in the UK.
-The channel broadcasts HD versions of Disney XD's popular live action shows and animated programmes, such as Phineas and Ferb, I'm in the Band, Kick Buttowski: Suburban Daredevil and Zeke and Luther.
+The channel broadcasts HD versions of Disney XD's live-action shows and animated programmes, such as Phineas and Ferb, I'm in the Band, Kick Buttowski: Suburban Daredevil and Zeke and Luther.
 This marks Sky's fiftieth HD channel, meeting Sky's HD channel target of 50 HD channels by Christmas 2010.

 Launch events

-Disney XD launched with a large launch campaign.
+Disney XD was launched with a large campaign.
 Four launch initiatives were designed to introduce Disney XD to children in the UK: